autobrr/autobrr.com/docs/configuration/indexers.md

 This should work if you have `/config` mapped to a volume which you hopefully have.

-1. Put the definition file to disk and place it in the folder you just entered in the config.
+1. Create your definition file and place it in the directory specified in your config file.
-2. Restart autobrr.
+2. Restart autobrr to apply changes.
-3. Set up the indexer in `Settings > Indexers` as usual.
+3. Configure the new indexer by navigating to `Settings > Indexers` and setting it up as usual.